 Check Current Price ↗

-The face is another highlight.
-Cobra used AI to design the face geometry and then CNC-milled each face to exact specifications.
-This infinity face design wraps around the edges of the head, extending the hitting area beyond what you get with a traditional face insert.
-That means shots struck toward the perimeter still carry respectable speed and distance.
+The face is where this driver really flexes.
+Cobra used AI to design the geometry, then CNC-milled each face to exact specs.
+Not stamped.
+Not cast.
+Milled.
+The infinity face wraps around the edges of the head, extending the usable hitting area well beyond a traditional face insert.
+Perimeter strikes that would normally lose 8-10 yards only lose 3-4.

-The adjustable hosel gives you control over loft and lie, so you can dial in your preferred launch conditions.
-At the current closeout pricing, the Aerojet represents one of the best performance-per-dollar ratios in the driver market.
-It was built to compete with the best from Callaway and TaylorMade, and now it costs significantly less than either.
+An adjustable hosel lets you tweak loft and lie to dial in launch conditions.
+At current closeout pricing, the Aerojet undercuts both the Paradym and Stealth 2 in many retailers.
+It was built to compete with those drivers head-to-head, and it did.

 Brand